-Dr. Yao's research focuses on the economic impact of tobacco products.
-Her current studies include estimating the economic costs of secondhand smoke (SHS) exposure and the impact of price on the demand for electronic cigarettes in U.S. Her previous research include estimating healthcare costs of SHS exposure and analyzing cigarette purchasing behaviors among smokers in China.
+Dr. Yao's research focuses on the economic impact of tobacco products and marijuana.
+Her current studies include estimating the impact of price on the demand for cigarettes and e-cigarettes and for cigarettes and marijuana.
+Her previous research include estimating the impact of price on the demand for cigarettes and the economic costs of secondhand smoke (SHS) exposure in U.S. and China.
+She also analyzed cigarette purchasing behaviors among smokers in China.

 Honors and Awards